-For a computer that randomly shuts off, you’ll want to look at your video card fan, case fans and the processor fan, and take a moment to clean them properly.
+For a computer that randomly shuts off, you’ll want to look at your video card fan, case fans and the processor fan, and take a moment to clean the components properly.
 They can be covered with dust, hair and other gross residue that makes it hard for the computer to cool itself.

 For the laptop, you’ll also want to check out the vents and make sure that there is no blockage, but it might be hard for you to verify or even clean them yourself.
 Another approach to solving this problem is to monitor the internal temperature and try to reduce the amount of heat generated.